mariannazhang/PowerPoint-auto-coding/readme.md

 `Keys` (column/measure names) are taken from the slide names (i.e., the text in a textbox formatted as a Title textbox, which can be off-screen).

 `Values` (responses) are taken when buttons are clicked, using your choice of a variety of macros (i.e., sub/subroutines):
-- **`measure_buttonName`**: *the main workhorse*.
+- **`measure_buttonName`**: **the main workhorse**.
 Takes the name of the button clicked as the response.
 Requires you to name objects to the desired response outputs in Selection Pane.
 - `measure_buttonText`: Takes the text within the button clicked as the response.
 More limited use cases than measure_buttonName, but works if you're too lazy to rename all your objects and your objects are textboxes containing response text anyway.
 - `measure_textEntry_popOut`: Takes the text provided in a pop-out text entry box as the response.
 Works for transcribing open-ended responses.
 - Feel free to make more macros/subs if you need to collect more kinds of responses!

 Each of the above macros has no auto-advance, _advance1, and _advance2 versions to auto-advance the slides:
-- No auto-advance: If you want to stay on the slide after the response (eg asking subsequent/follow-up questions).
+- No auto-advance: Stay on the slide after the response (eg asking subsequent/follow-up questions).
 Note that this opens the possibility of multiple macro clicks on a single slide, in which case the last click will be kept as the response.
-- **`_advance1`**: *recommended*, to keep things moving and minimize confusion/the number of actions a typical researcher needs to do.
+- **`_advance1`**: **recommended**.
+Advances 1 slide when clicked to keep things moving and minimize confusion/the number of actions a typical researcher needs to do.
-- `_advance2`: jumping slides during 2-step contingent measures
+- `_advance2`: Advances 2 slides.
+Useful for jumping slides during 2-step contingent measures.

 And there are 3 other important macros:
 - `Setup`: customize this macro and its associated UserForm based on your study specifics and how you want your datasheet formatted.
-- `putDeviceHere_advance1`: reorders the dictionary by moving the responses to the "device" measure to this point in the dictionary.
+- `putDeviceHere_advance1`: reorders the dictionary by moving the responses to the "device" measure to this point in the dictionary + advances 1 slide.
 - `SaveToExcel`: saves both arrays to the Excel datasheet. filepath will have minor differences on Windows vs Mac